Acknowledgment of country

 Logos: Creative Victoria, Sidney Myer Fund

-Bees was assisted to tour in the United States by the Australian Government through the Australia Council, its arts funding and advisory body.
+Bees was assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.

 Watch the trailer